How it works

-8. EM - External Modules INFRA can also be connected to other vulnerability scanning software, commercial and open source, to get more information that will be used in his modules, reporting the final results in a single report so that the analysis is deeper and true, checking vulnerabilities more times.
+8. EM - External Modules INFRA can also be connected to other (optional) vulnerability scanning software, commercial and open source, to get more information that will be used in its modules, reporting the final results in a single report so that the analysis is deeper and true, checking vulnerabilities more times.
 Among others, INFRA can connect to the following (optional) softwares

 - Network VA: Tenable Nessus, Rapid7 Nexpose, OpenVAS, Nmap, Amap

 - Web App/Services VA: Acunetix WVS, Nikto, OWASP ZAP, OWASP DirBuster, Burp Suite

 - Network Penetration Test: Rapid7 Metasploit

 - URL Manipulation: Burp Suite, OWASP ZAP, Acunetix WVS, W3af

 - DataBase Security: SQLninja, SQLmap